Kyphion/Dark-Mode-Extension/README.md

 If you use this project or parts of it in your work, please consider:

 - **Giving credit** by linking back to this repository.
-- **Starring:** If you find this project useful, starring the repository helps a lot and is truly appreciated.
+- **Starring:** If you find this project useful, starring the repo helps a lot and is appreciated.